Coal mining in Brazil: Impact on humans

 Coal mining activity has a negative impact on the health of both workers and the people in communities close to the mines.
-Chronic inhalation of coal dust has been linked to increased incidences of oxidative stress conditions that may result in lung damage; potentially toxic accumulation of metals in body tissues; diseases like pneumoconiosis (black lung disease), bronchitis, emphysema, fibrosis, and cancer; generation of proinflammatory factors; premature aging; prooxidant and antioxidant alterations that lead to cellular damage; cardiopulmonary disease; hypertension; skin lesions; and other lung and kidney diseases.
+Chronic inhalation of coal dust has been linked to increased incidents of oxidative stress conditions that may result in lung damage; potentially toxic accumulation of metals in body tissues; diseases like pneumoconiosis (black lung disease), bronchitis, emphysema, fibrosis, and cancer; generation of proinflammatory factors; premature aging; prooxidant and antioxidant alterations that lead to cellular damage; cardiopulmonary disease; hypertension; skin lesions; and other lung and kidney diseases.
 Coal fires emit toxic levels of arsenic, fluorine, mercury, and selenium, which enter the local food chain via contamination of the air and water supplies.
 High concentrations of various trace elements like copper, uranium, nickel, and arsenic have been found in local water supplies, which could lead to serious health effects for people in the area.

-In the city of Lauro Müller in the state of Santa Catarina, studies show that respiratory diseases are responsible for an estimated thirty percent of medical procedures, and four percent were related to various forms of cancer.
-Higher incidences of metal-related cancer have been found among coal mine workers.
+In the city of Lauro Müller in the state of Santa Catarina, studies indicate that respiratory diseases are responsible for an estimated thirty percent of medical procedures, and four percent were related to various forms of cancer.
+A high incidence rate of metal-related cancer has been found among coal mine workers.

 Subsidence is another problem posed by coal extraction.
 The “pillar” extraction mode was used until the 1990s.
 This method leaves behind pillars of coal to support the root of the mine.
 The mined-out areas frequently cave in, however, which may cause the foundations of houses above the mines to crack and leave fractures, and therefore render useless, areas often used for plowing.

 Coal mining also has a number of social and cultural impacts on the communities in the surrounding area.
 Societies and cultures have been displaced, which has resulted in the loss of traditional practices and other forms of cultural capital.
-Contaminated air and water supplies forces many to migrate in order to avoid the health consequences.
+Contaminated air and water supplies forces many to migrate to avoid the health consequences.
 The extraction of the coal through the pillar method often results in mine collapses, which are responsible for the deaths and injuries of hundreds of workers every year.
-Closure of a mining site results in job loss, which could in turn lead to immigration in search of new job opportunities, cultural disturbance, and social instability.
+Closure of a mining site results in job loss, which could in turn lead to immigration searching for new job opportunities, which can contribute to cultural disturbance, and social instability.

 Local economies are also affected.
 Wealth disparities result due to the lack of income in these single resource dependent regions.
-Coal-related activities affect the quality of land and water in surrounding areas, compromising large portions of needed land such as that in the watershed basin in southern Santa Catarina State.
+Coal-related activities impact the quality of land and water in surrounding areas, compromising large portions of needed land such as that in the watershed basin in southern Santa Catarina State.
 Thousands of families in the communities of the coastal ecosystem of the Laguna area depend on fisheries and other oceanic resources, but the marine ecosystem has been degraded by mining and other industrial activities.

-The storage of waste materials near urban and suburban areas may also cause a number of other problems for nearby populations, including bad odors, property devaluation, loss of crops, loss of land for recreation and leisure, and health related expenses.
+The storage of waste materials near urban and suburban areas may also cause problems for nearby populations, including bad odors, property devaluation, loss of crops, loss of land for recreation and leisure, and health related expenses.